 The Consumers, Health and Food Executive Agency (Chafea) is entrusted by the European Commission to implement the Health Programme.
-This is mainly done through financing four types of different actions: projects, conferences, joint actions and operation grants.
-Those actions intend to have a special European dimension, meaning that a minimum of various partners of different European Countries have to be involved in the project plan.
-For more specific information please see the respective Programme actions.
+This is mainly done through financing four types of different actions: projects, joint actions and operation grants.
+Those actions should have a special European dimension, meaning that a minimum of various partners of different European Countries have to be involved in the project plan.

-For receiving a European grant, projects generally have to contribute at least to one of the 3 main objectives of the Health Programme (2008-2013):
+For receiving a European grant, projects generally have to contribute at least to one of the 4 main objectives of the third Health Programme (2014-2020):